First Business Financial Technical Analysis (NASDAQ:FBIZ)

 Bollinger bands comprise of a center line usually FBIZ SMA, and two FBIZ stock price bands above and below it.
 The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Currently the stock price of $22.6 is in the upper range of First Business Financial bollinger bands.

 First Business Financial Moving Average Convergence Divergence or MACD:

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The First Business Financial MACD indicator is above 0 indicating a bullish trend.
+The First Business Financial MACD indicator is below 0 indicating a bearish trend.

 First Business Financial Relative Strength Index:

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 If the RSI of FBIZ stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .